 What happens when a long-standing relationship manager (RM) retires?
+What kind of succession plans are in place?
 In an exemplary application of the Junior RM Programme, Julius Baer Basel shows how to prepare the next generation of RMs to take over the baton.

 Claude Scharowski, Branch and Market Head Julius Baer Basel, started to build up the Basel branch from scratch in 2000.
 Back in the day, they were only seven people, and the beginning was a struggle for survival.
 Throughout the years, they have grown continually, and are now a team of approximately 50 people.

 As team members depend on each other to accomplish common and individual goals, it is crucial that succession planning is done well in advance.
 “Julius Baer Basel is like a big family, and as in every family, every single member is important,” says Claude Scharowski about his motivation to foster a meaningful exchange between Junior and Senior RMs.